gndec-yjs/CT_Lab/Manual/Experiment_8.md

 ## Objective

-To determine the bulk density of fine and coarse aggregates in both loose and compacted conditions using appropriate cylindrical containers.
+To determine the bulk density of fine and coarse aggregates in both loose and compacted conditions.

 ---